callumacrae/macr.ae/articles/introducing-deity.md

 The int generator is similar to the number generator, but only generates whole numbers.

+Example: `int:5-10` will return whole numbers between 5 and 10.

 ### Char

 This generator generates single characters within a given range: